 Bernie Sanders of Vermont is now the most popular US Senator today.
 His name keeps on being mentioned as a possible Democratic nominee for President in 2020.
 I decided to offer an analysis of which candidate would win in a hypothetical match up between Bernie Sanders and current US President Donald Trump.
+This article will be more like a 2020 election projection between these two men.
 Before I go any further with this article, let me say that all attempts will be made to analyze the election in such a way so that the article will not have a partisan slant.
 This means that attempts will be made to not make it too left-wing or too right wing.
 I have studied history since the early 1990’s however I am not a political expert by any means.
 I know that so many people in the United States may or may not be thinking of which person the Democrats will nominate for President to challenge Donald Trump (assuming that he is still in office by 2020).
 With that said, let’s get to the main focus of the article which is the 2020 Presidential Election.
 It is a detailed electoral analysis that shows how and why Bernie Sanders will beat Donald Trump.

 Prediction: Bernie Sanders defeats incumbent President Donald J. Trump but the margin of victory would be very small.